will62794/will62794.github.io/_posts/2026-03-07-canonical-dist-protocols.markdown

 </style>

 Formal descriptions of message passing distributed protocols are complex and heterogeneous.
-In theory, writing a formal spec of a protocol is a great way to formalize and communicate its precise behavior.
+In theory, writing a formal spec of a distributed protocol is a good way to formalize and communicate its precise behavior.
 In practice, though, many of these specs become quite [large](https://github.com/ongardie/raft.tla/blob/master/raft.tla) and [challenging to digest](https://github.com/Vanlightly/vsr-tlaplus/blob/main/vsr-revisited/paper/VSR.tla) clearly.
-They use different messaging formats and patterns for how information is communicated between nodes, making protocol comprehension and modification tedious and error-prone.
-There are [whole discussions](https://groups.google.com/g/raft-dev/c/cBNLTZT2q8o) around the various message types used and comparions between Raft and Viewstamped Replication.
+They use different messaging formats and patterns for how information is communicated between nodes, making protocol comprehension and modification tedious and [error-prone](https://jira.mongodb.org/browse/SERVER-34728).
+There are [long discussions](https://groups.google.com/g/raft-dev/c/cBNLTZT2q8o) around the various message types used and comparions between Raft and Viewstamped Replication.

 <!-- , an EPaxos [spec](https://github.com/efficient/epaxos/blob/791b115669fca472d3136f6a2eda46c00b3f8251/tla%2B/EgalitarianPaxos.tla#L61-L90) has 9 different message types, and in general [these specs](https://github.com/ongardie/raft.tla/blob/master/raft.tla) just become pretty large and challenging to digest succinctly. -->

 <!-- These specs become complex and difficult to understand when specified at sufficient level of detail to fully capture fine-grained, asynchronous message passing details [1,2,3].  -->

 I've found the way these protocols are described also often leads to confusion around the separation between (1) the messaging-specific details and communication patterns of a protocol and (2) the essential behavior required for ensuring correctness.
-It would be nice to have a better *canonical* format for describing/modeling distributed protocols that makes their similarities & differences clearer, and potentially also facilitates mechanical derivation of protocol optimizations, modifications etc. without muddying things up with too many implementation details.
+It would be nice to have a better *canonical* format for describing/modeling distributed protocols that makes their similarities & differences clearer, and potentially also facilitates mechanical derivation of protocol optimizations, modifications etc. without obscuring things with too many implementation specific choices.

 Raft, for example, chooses two specific message types, *RequestVote* and *AppendEntries*, to implement its protocol behavior.
 It also contains a host of other specific state variables for tracking state, etc.
-What would a version of Raft look like if we try to abstract it to eliminate concrete message types i.e. specify it in what we can call a so-called "canonicalized" message passing form?
+What does a version of Raft look like if we try to abstract away concrete message types and communication patterns i.e. specify it in what we can call a so-called "canonicalized" message passing form?
 We can take a very simple approach and see how far it takes us.

 Conceptually, we will express protocols in a model where all actions on a given node follow a simple, common template: